dcadgis/pro-createrecords-addin/Docs/README.md

 This project represents an ArcGIS Pro 2.9 SDK Add-In that reads a database view and displays view data within a custom list nested within a dockpane.

+### Current Version
+The current version for this project is **v1.0.4**.

+#### Version Features
+- Messaging centralized into a class library
+- Fixed an issue with the commmand causing the App to hang when opening from the project from the Recent Projects list

 ### Architecture
 A combination of directories contain sql queries, c# files, images, and documentation files.
 Their purpose and contents include: